 What’s the evidence they are creating an army?
 The speaker spelled it out.
 They now have an EU Military Staff and an EU Military Committee, both part of the Command Structure of the EU Common Security and Defence Policy.
 They have the EU Peace Fund, a military intervention fund of 10.5 billion euros.
 They now have Military Planning and Conduct Capability, Single Intelligence Analysis Capacity, Defence Intelligence Organisation, and other structures that feed into military requirements.

-On top of this, the EU is taking more and more control over member states’ armed forces, defence spending and foreign and defence policy without the threat of Britain’s vetoes, France and Germany moved fast.
+On top of this, the EU is taking more and more control over member states’ armed forces, defence spending and foreign and defence policy.
+Without the threat of Britain’s vetoes, France and Germany called for swift change.
 The direction is, as ever, towards a single federal EU state.
 The aim is Common Defence by 2025, integrated Armed Services by 2027.